 On 14 April 1945, the ship left the Marianas, and on 27 April, it arrived in San Francisco.
 After repairs were completed, the Thuban steamed to offer support to the 3rd Fleet stationed around Honshu Island as they were waiting for the surrender of the Japanese, which happened officially in Tokyo Bay.
 In the following years, the Thuban was transferred to the Naval Transportation Service, and then it operated across the west coast of the United States and in the Pacific Islands, most notably the Marianas and Japan, sailing back and forth until the Korean War started in 1950.

 On 11 September 1950, the Thuban was part of Operation "Chromite," which was a codename for the mission orchestrated around the American attack on Inchon.
 As the troops proceeded with their tasks, they narrowly escaped a typhoon.
-However, the waters were still rough, and the Thuban had to stay behind for a while in order to undergo repairings, but it was quickly restored, and it was able to join the rest of the fleet.
+However, the waters were still rough, and the Thuban had to stay behind for a while to undergo repairings, but it was quickly restored, and it was able to join the rest of the fleet.

 At the beginning of 1952, the ship was assigned to provide for the American Fleet stationed in Atlantic and Caribbean waters, but by October 1956, as the war began in the Middle East, the vessel was commanded to come to the rescue of American nationals that were in Egypt at the time.
 For its service during World War II, the Thuban was awarded 7 battle stars, and then for its actions during the Korean War, the ship was honored with 3 more battle stars.
 In 1967, the Thuban was decommissioned and put in the National Defense Reserve Fleet, where it remained until 1979, which is the last the ship has been mentioned in records that can be accessed by the public.